Teaching

 migration cannot be fully understood through words alone – it must be felt.

 The weight of borders, the struggle for mobility, the tension between freedom and restriction – these are lived experiences.
-My mission is to help students understand the complexity of migration in ways that shape them as scholars, policymakers, and advocates.
+As an award-winning educator, my mission is to help students understand the complexity of migration in ways that shape them as scholars, policymakers, and advocates.
+The findings from my research on climate migration were captured in this video as part of York University’s Microlecture Series in Sustainable Living.

 Courses